 I write full time in my cozy studio, The Word Nest.
-I am the author of an early reader chapter book series Dorothy and Toto (Picture Window Books/October 2016) and the upcoming chapter book series Jasmine Toguchi.
+I am the author of a new chapter book series about a Japanese American girl.
 The first two books are Jasmine Toguchi, Mochi Queen (a Junior Library Guild selection) and Jasmine Toguchi, Super Sleuth (FSG/July 11, 2017).
 Book 3, Jasmine Toguchi, Drummer Girl (a Junior Library Guild selection) will publish on April 3, 2018 and book 4, Jasmine Toguchi, Flamingo Keeper (a Junior Library Guild selection) will publish on July 3, 2018.
 Before I started writing as my career, I worked at a pet store, volunteered as a raptor rehabilitator, interned as a zookeeper’s aide, taught fifth grade, and was the Associate Curator of Education for a zoo.

 Represented by Tricia Lawrence of the Erin Murphy Literary Agency.